webscreens/screen-enumeration/security_and_privacy.md

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

-This API does not expose such information.
-Any exposed information may identify the machine, but not its user.
+This API exposes some new information about the device's display configuration.
+Since that information could be used to help identify a device, access can be gated on user permission.

 ## 2.4 How does this specification deal with sensitive information?